compound-finance/gateway/README.md

   --validator
 ```

-Execute `cargo run -- --help` to learn more about the Compound Chain''s CLI options.
+Execute `cargo +nightly run -- --help` to learn more about the Compound Chain''s CLI options.

 ## Compound Chain Structure